sblauth/cashocs/README.rst

 The complete CASHOCS documentation is available here `<https://temp-url.com/>`_.
 For a detailed introduction, see the `CASHOCS tutorial <https://temp-url.com/>`_.
-The python source code for the demo programs is located in the "demos" folder.
+The python source code for the demo programs is located inside the "demos" folder.

 .. readme_start_license